Google BigQuery has become a dominant leader in the world of big data.

 Destinations and sources can be limiting, depending on your plan tier.

-Stitch is best for teams with popular data sources that only need simple transformations.
+Stitch is ideal for teams with popular data sources that only need simple transformations.
+You'll need to upgrade your plan if you need more support than self-service tutorials and chat.

-Free: Up to one million events (limited to 50+ data sources)
+Free: Up to one million events, defined as new records inserted or updated, from 50+ data sources

 Business: Custom quote